solygambas/python-openai-projects/01-color-palette-generator/README.md

-# OpenAI Projects
+# Color palette generator

-Some projects using OpenAI APIs with Python.
+A visual tool to generate color palettes using OpenAI APIs with Python.

 ## Setup